Have you ever been West?

 The town of West is located in the north-central part of Texas, approximately 70 miles south of the Dallas-Fort Worth Metroplex, 20 miles north of Waco and 120 miles north of Austin, Texas, the state’s capital.
 It was officially founded in 1882.

-You’ll see plenty of signs for “Kolaches” as you travel any of the highways connecting these bigger cities and the mouth watering images will ensure that you stop for a rest and see what West has to offer.
+You’ll see plenty of signs for “Kolaches” as you travel any of the highways connecting these bigger cities and the mouth watering images will ensure that you stop for a rest and see

 We’ve been to and through this place a half a dozen times.
 Somehow, our road trips always beckon a slight detour to stop in the town and imagine what life may have been for the earliest Czech settlers in America.

-The downtown strip looks like any other “Main Street USA” style collection of older western influenced buildings but many businesses and shops clearly show Czech influence and history.
+The downtown strip looks like any other “Main Street USA” style collection of older western influenced buildings, but many businesses and shops clearly show Czech influence and history.

 You’ll see Czech bakeries, Czech gift shops and antique stores.
 For the I-35 travelers, West hosts several bakeries and the new Czech Inn of West.
 We had a great visit taking my mother (and the girls’ grandmother) Anna through en route to Las Vegas for her 70’s Birthday.